Carrooi/Js-RxAjax/README.md

 ## Known limitations

-* All non ASCII chars (eg. letters with diacritics) in file names is converted to ASCII chars before uploading.
+* All non ASCII chars (eg. letters with diacritics) in file names are converted to ASCII chars before uploading.